-Alpine skiing presents challenges often underestimated: prolonged wind exposure on lifts, stationary phases where the body cools quickly, and intense descents causing sudden heat spikes.
+Alpine skiing presents challenges often underestimated: prolonged wind exposure on lifts, static phases where the body cools quickly, and intense descents generating sudden heat.
 The clothing system must protect against static cold while efficiently wicking moisture during activity.

 1. Understanding Thermal Needs for Alpine Skiing

 Perceived cold depends on wind, time spent immobile, and internal moisture.
-The goal is to avoid sharp temperature fluctuations by stabilizing warmth and limiting sweat during effort.
+The goal is to avoid sharp temperature swings by stabilizing warmth and limiting sweat during exertion.

-A base layer in certified RWS merino wool maintains stable insulation even when damp.
+A base layer in RWS-certified merino wool maintains stable insulation even when damp.
 AYAQ recommends: Shirwali (merino + Tencel, ~240g, for cold conditions), Biafo (100% versatile merino), Mefonna (100% lightweight merino for those who tend to overheat on descents).

 The fleece Kokanee stabilizes temperature and retains heat without trapping moisture.
 It remains breathable during repeated torso movements.

-An AYAQ hardshell jacket (such as LONAK or LONAK-XT) shields against cold wind, snow crystals, and rapid weather changes.
+An AYAQ hardshell jacket (such as LONAK (men / women) or LONAK-XT (men / women)) shields against cold wind, snow crystals, and rapid weather changes.
 The recyclable Sympatex membrane, rated at 52,000 Schmerbers, ensures waterproofing and progressive breathability as internal moisture builds.

-A breathable softshell pant like RIMO is ideal for cold, dry days.
-In snowy or wet conditions, the hardshell NUNATAK provides full protection.
+A breathable softshell pant like RIMO (men / women) is ideal for cold, dry days.
+In snowy or wet conditions, the hardshell NUNATAK (men / women) provides full protection.

 6. AYAQ Expertise

-Vincent Defrasne emphasizes the importance of retaining warmth during static phases and avoiding overheating on descents.
+Vincent Defrasne emphasizes preserving warmth during static phases and avoiding overheating on descents.
 Mike Horn, through testing jackets in extreme conditions, optimized hood design, zippers, and mobility for intensive mountain use.

 Conclusion

-Alpine skiing demands a system that withstands static cold while managing dynamic heat.
-AYAQ layers — RWS merino, Kokanee fleece, Sympatex hardshell, and technical pants — deliver comprehensive protection in all resort conditions.
+Alpine skiing demands a system that withstands static cold and manages dynamic heat.
+AYAQ layers — RWS merino, Kokanee fleece, Sympatex hardshells, and technical pants — deliver comprehensive protection in all resort conditions.